abbaxee/auth-demo/README.md

 # auth-demo

-This is an auth Demo.
-This project is built with react native
+This is an auth demo.
+This project is built with react native and firebase

 ## Requirement